marlun/enhance.dev/app/docs/md/elements/html/slots.md

 ### `as` attribute

-One feature Enhance adds to slots is you can use an `as` attribute to specify what type of element you would like Enhance to replace the unused slot with.
+One feature Enhance adds to slots is that you can use an `as` attribute to specify what type of element you would like Enhance to replace the unused slot with.

 To use the `as` attribute, supply the attribute with a valid element name: